jakelevi1996/notes/topics/gnu_gimp/README.md

 - Press `shift+s` to add a black outline to the speech bubble
 - Select the top layer (containing the text)
 - Press `shift+m` twice to merge all layers down

+## Export as PNG

+- Press `ctrl+shift+e` to export image to PNG
+- Select folder and enter filename
+- Press `enter` or click "Export"
+- Press `enter` or click "Export" again to save with default settings